 How to get consent?

-Take a look at below example:
+Need some ideas?
+Take a look at the below example:

 Sign up to my email list and grab your copy of [name of your lead magnet].